Electric grid concerns cross party lines, Texas poll shows

 AUSTIN (Nexstar) — An overwhelming majority of Texas voters say they’re concerned about the state’s electrical grid.
-A Nexstar/Emerson College/The Hill poll taken this week found 82% of voters are either very concerned (47%) or somewhat concerned (35%) about the grid.
+A Your Local Election Headquarters/The Hill/Emerson College Polling poll taken this week found 82% of voters are either very concerned (47%) or somewhat concerned (35%) about the grid.

 The concern cuts across party lines.
 More than half of the voters in the polling sample identified as Republicans.